swan-io/srp/README.md

 #### server.deriveSession

 Compute a session key and proof.
 The proof is to be sent to the client for verification.<br />
-**⚠️ Throws an error if the session proof from the client is invalid.**
+**⚠️ Rejects a SRPError if the session proof from the client is invalid.**

 ```ts
 type deriveSession = (